-Because the portability process is time-sensitive, the PHA will notify the receiving PHA by phone, fax, or email to expect the family.
-The initial PHA will also ask the receiving PHA to provide any information the family may need upon arrival, including the name, fax, email address, and telephone number of the staff person responsible for business with incoming portable families and procedures related to appointments for voucher issuance.
+Because the portability process is time-sensitive, the PHA will notify the receiving PHA by phone, fax, or e-mailemail to expect the family.
+The initial PHA will also ask the receiving PHA to provide any information the family may need upon arrival, including the name, fax, e-mailemail address, and telephone number of the staff person responsible for business with incoming portable families and procedures related to appointments for voucher issuance.
 The PHA will pass this information along to the family.
-The PHA will also ask for the name, address, telephone number, fax and email of the person responsible for processing the billing information.
+The PHA will also ask for the name, address, telephone number, fax and e-mailemail of the person responsible for processing the billing information.